ovatsus/ovatsus.github.com/source/_posts/2013-10-14-fsharp-for-screen-scraping.markdown

 Another neat feature of F# for scripting (I wouldn't recommend incorporating it in production code), is the ability to de-structure arrays in one liners, as done in `let [| "ll" ; coords |] =` and `let [| lat; long |] =`.
 The compiler will emit a warning saying that the match is not exhaustive, telling us that this might backfire if there are less than two elements in the array, but for the purpose of a one shot script to download some data it's fine.

-And to give a second example, here's a snippet from my Learn On The Go app that processes the html of the lecture videos page page of a Coursera course:
+And to give a second example, here's a snippet from my Learn On The Go app that processes the html of the lecture videos page of a Coursera course:

 {% codeblock lang:fsharp %}
 let lectureSections =